funkybob/keyster/README.md

 - X: cause the server to exit.
 - G: Get the value for the supplied key
 - S: Set a key/value
+- A: Add a key/value if key is not set
 - D: Delete a key.

 Reply commands use the lower case of the request letter.

 For commands requiring a Key, it is nul terminated.

 For commands sending a Value, its size in inferred from the size of the UDP packet.
 This practically limits the size of values to (64k - 1 - len(key) - 1).

 ### eXit